 - Which responsibilities did you feel were dragging your progress?

 Reflecting on these questions will help you gain a better sense of what your current career is lacking.
-If you notice you struggle to come up with good points from your last job, that’s a strong signal that you need to start moving on.
-But, if you can find a few good points, then you can use that information to help you decide what roles or responsibilities you may want to take on next in your career.
+If you can’t come up with good points from your last job, then that is a strong signal that you need to move on.
+But, if you can find a few good points, then you can use that information.
+This can help you decide what roles or responsibilities you may want to take on next in your career.

 Tip #3: Talk to people in interesting fields